aorborc/countdown/README.md

 countdown
 =========

-Countdown timer created for php using javascript with an html Form to set a new timer
+Countdown timer created for php application using javascript with an html Form to set a new timer

 It uses bootstrap for CSS